GenomeDK/genomedk-docs/content/news/2023-summer/index.md

 Two-factor authentication (2FA) comes in many forms.
 The most well known is probably 2FA where one factor is a username/password pair, and the other factor is an authentication token or approval provided by a smartphone app.
 Users on our closed zones have used 2FA with an authentication token for a long time, while the second factor for users on the open zone has been IP whitelisting.

 In the coming months, we will unify our 2FA setup.
-This means that all users on the open zone will be migrated to the authentication token-based 2FA (some will know this as TOTP-based 2FA), meaning that you will need a smartphone with an authenticator app (or some other device that understands TOTP and can generate tokens for you).
+This means that all users on the open zone will be migrated to the authentication token-based 2FA (some will know this as TOTP-based 2FA), meaning that you will **need a smartphone with an authenticator app** (or some other device that understands TOTP and can generate tokens for you).

 The change will be rolled out gradually.
+You do not have to do anything right now.
 You will receive further instructions when your user is ready to be migrated.

 # No news...

 ... is good news, but to be able to provide you with more regular updates, official announcements, and technical posts, we've introduced a [news section](@/news/_index.md) on our website (you're looking at it right now!).
 Check out this space for future news.
 You can also still [follow us on Twitter](https://twitter.com/genomedk_au) (or X or whatever it's called today).

+# Data is power

+In the last newsletter we covered the arrival of the hardware for our latest storage expansion.
+The expansion was put into production on July 4th and has been running smooth like butter ever since.
+The total storage capacity of the storage system is now 23 PB and we currently host 14 PB of data.

 # Enter the classroom